IPTV OTT Encoding & Streaming

 caller mode, it initiates a connection to the remote peer and starts streaming.

-IPVTL supports SRT connection bonding.
+IPVTL supports SRT connection bonding for network failover.
 By using two or more network interfaces, you can stream with network path redundancy like Haivision SRT Gateway.
+This ensures reliable streaming even if one connection fails.
 See the details below.

 To enable Connection Bonding, you need at least two internet connections (at least two network interfaces configured on your computer).
 Open Advanced Format Settings and go to the SRT Config tab to set up SRT connection bonding.